 challenge.
 With the rapidly changing arts culture in mind, our

 faculty are integrating emerging technologies into their studios and classrooms,

 establishing international programs and expanding our curriculum to prepare students

 Housed in the Loulie, Valerie and William Canady Creative Arts Center on WVU's Evansdale Campus, the School has outstanding studio spaces for ceramics, graphic design, intermedia and photography, painting, printmaking and sculpture.
 The studio programs encourage traditional approaches, as well as inter-media crossovers, including photo-based techniques, electronic art, installation, and the book arts.
 Art education and teaching certification is offered within the Bachelor of Fine Arts curriculum.
 Art history offers a diversity of courses, along with close interaction with the studio programs.

 A Bachelor of Fine Arts, a Bachelor of Arts, and a Bachelor of Fine Arts with Teacher Certification are available degrees for undergraduate students.
-An MA/MFA in Studio Arts, MA in Art Education, and an MA in Art History along with a Graduate Certificate in Visual Arts Therapy are available options for graduate students.
+An MA/MFA in Studio Arts, MA in Art Education, and an MA in Art History along with a Graduate Certificate in Therapeutic Art are available options for graduate students.